What is Addiction?

 What are the Most Common Addictions?

 When people think of addiction, they nearly always associate the word with drugs.
 However, addiction can apply to anything a person does so obsessively that it begins to have a negative impact on their social, mental, and financial health.
 According to the Cleveland Clinic, the most common addictions reported include drugs, sex, alcohol, eating, and gambling.
 While the specifics of the addictive stimulus may vary, the process of addiction is virtually the same.
 All addictions involve obsessive behavior, with the individual putting the substance or behavior before other more important things in his or her life.
-Addicts are usually secretive about their behavior and may appear agitated or aggressive when confronted about it.
+Addicts are usually secretive about their drug use or behavior and may appear agitated or aggressive when confronted about it.
+Additionally, it almost always has a significant impact on an individual’s mental health.

 When an individual suddenly stops the behavior or substance that they are addicted to, it is common for them to experience withdrawal symptoms.
 Signs and symptoms of withdrawal will vary according to each individual addiction, but usually include irritability, agitation, obsession with the substance or behavior, and depression.
-It is also possible for people to experience physical symptoms such as nausea, tremors, and stomach cramps.
+It is also possible for people to experience physical symptoms such as nausea, tremors, and stomach cramps or muscle aches for a period of time regardless of the type of drug.
 More severe cases of addiction, especially those involving substances, can cause withdrawal symptoms such as black outs and even short-term memory loss.
 Whether an individual is addicted to a substance or a behavior, it is often difficult for that person to accept he or she can function normally without it.
-Whatever the addiction, withdrawal symptoms can be uncomfortable and it is for this reason that so many people find it difficult to overcome addictions without professional and medical supervision.
-If you believe you, or someone close to you, may be suffering from an addiction, please feel free to call our confidential helpline on 1-888-439-3435
+Whatever the addiction, withdrawal symptoms can be uncomfortable and it is for this reason that so many people find it difficult to overcome addictions and drug abuse without professional and medical supervision.
+In some cases, such as alcohol withdrawal, medical supervision can be required to avoid life threatening side effects that can result from detox.
+If you believe you, or someone close to you, may be suffering from alcohol or drug addiction, please feel free to call us at American Addiction Centers.
+We can be reached at 1-888-439-3435

 The first step towards addiction treatment is for the addicted individual to admit he or she needs help.
 This is often the hardest part, especially as many addictions are isolating.
 There is also the stigma attached to rehabilitation.
 Individuals may worry what the people closest to them will think.
 However, the ASAM are quick to reassure individuals, insisting that a person will stand a better chance of beating their addiction with the help and support of professionals.
 The initial part of treatment will concentrate on making the individual comfortable.
 In the case of some substance abuse, this may mean taking a safe substitute drug to help one cope with the signs and symptoms of withdrawal.
 Antidepressants and anti-anxiety medication may be prescribed to help people deal with the withdrawals associated with other addictions.

 Cognitive and behavioral therapies are an essential part of any addiction treatment program.
 In working to help individuals with psychological dependency, therapists encourage individuals to be honest about their addiction triggers.
 These high-risk situations are most likely to make the person turn to the substance or behavior.
 The therapist can then teach the individual how to avoid these triggers, therefore reducing the chances of a relapse.
-Learning problem solving skills and coping strategies are also an important part of addiction treatment.
-Stress is seen as a common reason why people return to substance abuse or certain behaviors.
+Learning problem solving skills and coping strategies are also an important part of addiction treatment programs.
+Stress is seen as a common reason why people return to substance abuse and alcohol or drug dependence.
 Therefore, teaching an individual how to cope under pressure will reduce the chance of returning to the addiction in the future.